thongnt99/learned-sparse-retrieval/README.md

 <img src="images/logo.png" width=6%> ![](https://badgen.net/badge/lsr/instructions/red?icon=github) ![](https://badgen.net/badge/python/3.9.12/green?icon=python)
 # LSR: A unified framework for efficient and effective learned sparse retrieval

 The framework provides a simple yet effective toolkit for defining, training, and evaluating learned sparse retrieval methods.
-The framework is made up of standalone modules, allowing for easy mixing and matching of different modules or integration with your own implementation.
-This provides flexibility to experiment and customize the retrieval process to meet your specific needs.
+The framework is composed of standalone modules, allowing for easy mixing and matching of different modules or integration with your own implementation.
+This provides flexibility to experiment and customize the retrieval model to meet your specific needs.

 The structure of this repository is as following: